Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Introduction

 then these inherit the following properties:

-\begin{enumerate}[(1)] \item The $2$-cocycles $(C_g)_{g\geq 3}$ are compatible with the stabilization map. \item The $2$-cocycles $(C_g)_{g\geq 3}$ are invariant under conjugation by elements in $\mathcal{AB}_{g,1}$. \item If $\phi\in \mathcal{A}_{g,1}[d]$ or $\psi \in \mathcal{B}_{g,1}[d]$ then $C_g(\phi, \psi)=0$. \end{enumerate}
+\begin{enumerate}[(1)] \item The $2$-cocycles $(C_g)_{g\geq 4}$ are compatible with the stabilization map. \item The $2$-cocycles $(C_g)_{g\geq 4}$ are invariant under conjugation by elements in $\mathcal{AB}_{g,1}$. \item If $\phi\in \mathcal{A}_{g,1}[d]$ or $\psi \in \mathcal{B}_{g,1}[d]$ then $C_g(\phi, \psi)=0$. \end{enumerate}

-Notice that there is not a one-to-one correspondence between the families of functions $(F_g)_{g\geq 3}$ and the families of $2$-cocycles $(C_g)_{g\geq 3}$.
-In general there is more than one invariant associated to a $2$-cocycle, for there are homomorphisms on the mod-$d$ Torelli groups that are invariants.
+Notice that there is not a one-to-one correspondence between the families of functions $(F_g)_{g\geq 4}$ and the families of $2$-cocycles $(C_g)_{g\geq 4}$.
+In general there is more than one invariant associated to a $2$-cocycle, for there are homomorphisms on the level-$d$ mapping class groups that are invariants.
 This is akin to the Rohlin invariant for integral homology spheres, which is a $\mathbb{Z}/2\mathbb{Z}$-valued invariant and a homomorphism when viewed as a function on the Torelli groups (cf.\cite{riba1}).